 Acoustically treating an auditorium can be a tricky thing to do.
 The large open rooms are often far too reverberant though, so – in most cases – incorporating acoustical treatment into auditorium design is a must.
+Perfecting auditorium acoustics is something we have figured out.

 Achieving great auditorium acoustics is difficult because it requires there be a happy medium between sounding “alive” and sounding “dead”.